-“The general idea is that feet need to recover after an extensive workout,” Reid said.
+“The general idea is that feet need to recover after an extensive workout,” Reid says.
 “Many athletes, especially runners, find their feet fatigued or achy after a long, active session, which puts excessive demands on their feet and legs.
 This is also true of anyone in a profession that requires long hours of standing and walking.”

-While Reid said that it’s key to prevent the painful strains in the first place (this can be done through stretching, addressing your gait or wearing proper shoes for the sport and for your foot type), recovery is something that’s trending.
+While Reid says that it’s key to prevent the painful strains in the first place (this can be done through stretching, addressing your gait or wearing proper shoes for the sport and for your foot type), recovery is something that’s trending.

-Splichal also observed that you don’t always have to be an athlete to benefit from recovery shoes.
+Splichal also notes that you don’t always have to be an athlete to benefit from recovery shoes.
 If you’re someone who walks a lot or has been on your feet all day, you could also slip into a pair of these shoes.

 What makes recovery footwear different than regular shoes?

 As Splichal mentioned, recovery footwear has increased arch support, cushioning and more comfortable fabrics than average, everyday shoes.
-But she said that there actually isn’t too much of a difference between traditional footwear and recovery footwear.
+But she adds that there actually isn’t too much of a difference between traditional footwear and recovery footwear.

-“Rather, it’s how the individual is using the shoes,” she pointed out.
+“Rather, it’s how the individual is using the shoes,” she points out.
 “If normally a person wears no support or flat shoes, then putting on something with arch support and cushion may be perceived as a form of recovery from the constant stress they put their feet through.”

 What else to know about recovery footwear

 Reid believes that if a post-activity shoe is chosen specifically to overcome the negative effects experienced by an athlete, recovery footwear can be very helpful.
-She said that although you can certainly purchase these shoes to wear after workouts, the preferred scenario is that you have your feet evaluated by a podiatrist who will help you come up with a strategy to avoid or minimize those negative effects.
+She says that although you can certainly purchase these shoes to wear after workouts, the preferred scenario is that you have your feet evaluated by a podiatrist who will help you come up with a strategy to avoid or minimize those negative effects.

-“These shoes are meant to provide temporary relief,” Reid said.
-“If pain persists, or you think you may have suffered more significant injury to the feet, ankle or legs after an especially long, active session, such as when running a marathon, do your feet a long-term favor and see a podiatrist.”
+“These shoes are meant to provide temporary relief,” Reid says.
+“If pain persists, or you think you may have suffered a more significant injury to the feet, ankle or legs after an especially long, active session, such as when running a marathon, do your feet a long-term favor and see a podiatrist.”